Texadina sphinctostoma

-Texadina sphinctostoma is a species of very small aquatic snail, an operculate gastropod mollusc in the family Cochliopidae.
+Texadina sphinctostoma, commonly known as the narrowmouth hydrobe, is a species of very small aquatic snail, an operculate gastropod mollusc in the family Cochliopidae.

-Distribution
+Distribution and habitat

-This marine species occurs in the Gulf of Mexico and in the Caribbean Sea.
+Texadina sphinctostoma is known from the brackish waters of eastern Mexico and from Alabama, Florida, Louisiana, Mississippi, and Texas in the United States.
+It occurs at depths of up to 4 m.

 Description

 The maximum recorded shell length is 3.7 mm.

-Habitat

-Minimum recorded depth is 0 m.
-Maximum recorded depth is 4 m.